brillout/wildcard-api/docs/readme.template.md

     err = _err;
   }

-  if( err.isServerError ){
+  if( err.isCodeError ){
-    // Your endpoint function threw an uncaught error: there is a bug in your server code. alert(
+    // The endpoint function threw an uncaught error (there is a bug in your server code) alert(
       'Something went wrong on our side.
 We have been notified and we are working on a fix.' + 'Sorry...
 Please try again later.'
     );
   }
-  if( err.isNetworkError ){
+  if( err.isConnectionError ){
-    // The browser couldn't connect to the server; your user is offline or your server is down. alert("We couldn't perform your request.
+    // The browser couldn't connect to the server; the user is offline or the server is down. alert("We couldn't perform your request.
 Please try again.");
   }